Table of Contents

 3. Need privacy

-They are often introverted and need time to think and reflect.
+A Highly Sensitive Person is often introverted and needs time to think and reflect.
 Others may misunderstand their behavior as being “snooty” or “antisocial.”
-Many Highly Sensitive People have learned from young age that they need to keep their feelings and thoughts to themselves as they have been told that they were “weird” or “cry babies.”
-As children they were often seen as shy.
+Many Highly Sensitive People have learned from a young age that they need to keep their feelings and thoughts to themselves as they have been told that they were “weird” or “cry, babies.”
+As children, they were often seen as shy.
 They also prefer to exercise solo.
 Highly Sensitive People tend to avoid team sports as they feel that everyone is watching their every move.

-Musicians are on the top of the list here.
-Music and art is generally considered an “extra curriculum.”
+Musicians are on the top of the list here of Highly Sensitive People.
+Music and art are generally considered an “extra curriculum.”
 Many times they are not taken seriously as they don’t have a “real job.”
-Few people know how much work and dedication it takes to become a well known musician.
+Few people know how much work and dedication it takes to become a well-known musician.
 Not everyone can be the next member of The Beatles!
 Think about bass players.
 The average music lover pays very little attention to bass and what it does for the music that they are listening to.
-Mostly, the lead singer and the guitarist are given the kudos.
+Mostly, the lead singer and the guitarist are given kudos.
 So they learn to stay in the background not getting the praise that they deserve.

 5. Highly Sensitive People- More Emotional

 Generally speaking, Highly Sensitive People have more empathy when their friends or even strangers are going through challenges.
 They feel everything on a deeper level and they are usually very intuitive.
 They make good social workers, teachers, and counselors.
 However, they need to learn how to take better care of themselves as they are prone to professional burnout.
 This was one of the first things that I had experienced as a new counselor trying to do more than I could handle.
 This led to frequent colds and illnesses because the immune system gets compromised.

 6. Too sensitive or take things too personal